The Sarn farmers

 Assistance

-We have leased the land from Powys County Council for 95 years.
+We are leasing the land from Powys County Council for 95 years.
 For the first 5 years, during which the business model is proved, the farms will be rented.
 After that, we are considering offering the tenants the option of a 90+ year lease, to provide long-term security to build their businesses and livelihoods.
 (Image by jcomp on Freepik)

 The Sarn Farms in pictures